What Is It and How Can It Prevent False Alarms?

 - The Florida Police Chiefs Association (FPCA)

 - The International Association of Chiefs of Police (I.A.C.P.)

 The Alarm Industry Associations who worked for and publicly support Enhanced Call Verification include the following:

 - The Central Station Alarm Association (C.S.A.A.)

-One of law enforcement’s international associations referred to as F.A.R.A, the False Alarm Reduction Association, has several hundred active members in the United States and Canada.
-Palm Bay’s Alarm Administrator, Elaine Revis has welcomed the new Florida State statute in hopes that the new legislation will prove to have a positive effect on reducing false alarm responses in future years to come.
+The False Alarm Reduction Association (F.A.R.A.) has several hundred active members in the United States and Canada.
+Palm Bay’s Alarm Administrator Elaine Revis has welcomed the Florida State Statute in hopes that the legislation will prove to have a positive effect on reducing false alarm responses in future years to come.
 This will have a direct impact in saving Palm Bay taxpayers thousands of dollars in man-hours and equipment usage as false alarm responses begin to lower over time.